How To + Recommended + Software & Apps

 One you’ve installed the app, open the app and follow the instructions to begin using the VPN on your device.

-If your VPN of choice doesn’t have its own app for Apple mobile devices, you can alternatively download the OpenVPN Connect app from the iOS App Store, and set it up as follows.
+If your preferred VPN service doesn’t have its own app for Apple mobile devices (iPhone, iPad, or iPod touch), you can download the OpenVPN Connect app from the iOS App Store, and set it up as follows.

 1. Your VPN provider will supply you with OpenVPN configuration files (.ovpn).
 Follow its directions on how to find these, and then download them onto your device.